 While in some cases, varicose veins do not need treatment, there are certain instances when you should see your doctor immediately.
 You should contact your doctor if you notice inflammation, discoloration, or a break in the skin, or swelling in the calf or leg.
 This may be due to the presence of a blood clot.

 Worsening pain in the legs; a bump or minor irritation causing the vein to bleed; bleeding that does not stop after elevating the leg and applying pressure; chest pain or breathing difficulty, and painful veins, are all indications that you should consult your doctor immediately.

 While your doctor may recommend compression stockings, there are other varicose veins treatments.
 One of the most popular and least invasive is Endovenous Laser Treatment (EVLT).
 EVLT is indicated if you have varicose veins that are ugly or enlarged; if you have circulatory problems due to chronic venous insufficiency, and if you cannot opt for surgery due to other complications.

-Dr. Abhilash Sandhyala, of the Flow Vascular Clinic, is one of the best vascular surgeons and varicose veins specialist in Hyderabad, India.
+Dr. Abhilash Sandhyala, of the Flow Vascular Clinic, is one of the best vascular surgeons and varicose veins specialists in Hyderabad, India.
 He provides personalized, high-quality healthcare to all his patients.
-He is extremely adept at performing EVLT, and has had many success stories after performing this procedure.
+He is extremely adept at performing EVLT and has had many success stories after performing this procedure.

 He will treat your varicose veins in a way that is best for you.
 So, if you have varicose veins that need treatment, do consult with Dr. Abhilash Sandhyala for the solution that will work for you.
 After all, this is your health we are talking about!